The In Situ Growth of Stellar-mass "Light" Seed Black Holes in Nuclear Star Clusters: Conclusions

 \item The star-forming complexes with notable remnant BH accretion also undergo multiple-generation star formation, from which stars of a wide range of metallicities are formed, suggesting a potential, intrinsic connection between these two processes. \end{enumerate}

-Overall, our simulations suggest limited accretion of in-situ gas onto newly formed stellar-mass BHs.
-Nevertheless, the possibility that such BHs may eventually grow into SMBHs cannot be excluded, given the limitations of this study.
-For example, the simulations are not embedded in a cosmological context (they follow only $\sim 10\,\rm Myr$) and therefore neglect gas inflows from larger scales and other environmental effects.
+{Overall, our fiducial simulations suggest limited accretion of in-situ gas onto newly formed stellar-mass BHs.
+The fact that the growth of these BHs is limited by stellar feedback is in alignment with previous studies \citep[e.g.,][]{DuboisVolonteriSilk_2015MNRAS.452.1502D,HabouzitVolonteriDubois_2017MNRAS.468.3935H,MehtaReganProle_2024OJAp....7E.107M,ShinSmithSijacki_2026MNRAS.548ag580S}.} Nevertheless, the possibility that such BHs may eventually grow into SMBHs cannot be excluded, given the limitations of this study.
+For example, the simulations are not embedded in a cosmological context (they follow only $\sim 10\,\rm Myr$) and therefore neglect gas inflows from larger scales and other environmental effects. {Recent cosmological simulations by \citet{MehtaReganProle_2026NatAs.tmp...21M} do find that $\sim 10^4\,M_\odot$ IMBHs may grow from light seeds.
+However, their simulations neglected mechanical feedback from the BHs and the mass outflow, both of which may suppress the actual BH growth rate. }

 Our FIRE+VMS framework also assumes a universal IMF, whereas a more realistic IMF may depend on local conditions \citep{GuszejnovHopkinsMa_2017MNRAS.472.2107G}.
 At low metallicity, gravitational collapse and stellar feedback can further promote accretion onto massive protostars, potentially reshaping the IMF \citep{BegelmanVolonteriRees_2006MNRAS.370..289B,ChonOmukai_2020MNRAS.494.2851C,ChonOmukai_2025MNRAS.539.2561C}.
 Incorporating these effects will be important for more realistic modeling of massive stars.